Course load, credit/no credit, and 10-semester limit

 The student registration system will not automatically block you from initiating a drop action that may bring you below the required full-time status.
 You are responsible for the following proper procedure noted in the section below on "Course Underloads."
 Also note:

-- Students on probation are required to meet academic performance standards gauged on a 12-credit-hour load.
+• Students on academic warning are required to meet academic performance standards gauged on a 12-credit-hour load.

 Course underloads (under 12 hours)